zkny/crudengine/backend/readme.md

 ```

 ### /filedelete
->Deletes a file at the specified path.
+>Deletes a file at a specified path.
 Crudengine will not allow deleting files outside its static folder.
 If there is, deletes the thumbnail as well.
 * Method: DELETE
 * Returns: empty response
 ```js